-Riley Blake Designs is concerned about our community and in an effort to support all of the amazing sewists out there who are creating face masks for the shortage in the medical community, we are putting together a Mask Drive for Utah locals!
+Riley Blake Designs is concerned about our community and in an effort to support all of the amazing sewists out there who are creating face masks, we have compiled several of our favorite tutorials for you!

 With all of the information floating around, you may be confused as to whether you should be sewing cloth face masks.
 We found this ARTICLE to be helpful.

 “If you think that a handmade mask cannot be used, think again.
 Even the Centers for Disease Control and Prevention (CDC) has a place for them — in times of crisis, like the one we are in right now.
 On the CDC page: Strategies for Optimizing the Supply of Facemasks, they explain that as a last resort, a homemade mask is acceptable.
 Frankly, we are at that stage right now.
 Here’s how they explain it in the Crisis Strategy section, When No Facemasks Are Available, Options Include:

 In settings where facemasks are not available, HCP might use homemade masks (e.g., bandana, scarf) for care of patients with COVID-19 as a last resort.
 However, homemade masks are not considered PPE, since their capability to protect HCP is unknown.
 Caution should be exercised when considering this option.
 Homemade masks should ideally be used in combination with a face shield that covers the entire front (that extends to the chin or below) and sides of the face.””